aritzmaeso/Pulsometer/README.md

 The connections needed to make the circuit correctly:
 **Zirkuiton argazkia**

+## Final function
+Here you can see how it works the watch.

 Now that you have a readed the general explanation go to "Wiki" to know how to program at the ATtiny85 and how to use the Voltera step by step.